Nottingham cheese riot: Riot

 A riot broke out on 2 October 1766 after several Lincolnshire merchants purchased a large quantity of cheese with the intention of selling it in their county.
 (Note: Turton (2009) gives 18 October as the start date but this appears to be an error.
 Potter (2015), McWilliams (2016) and the University of Nottingham give 2 October.
 There is an entry in the Records of the Borough of Nottingham: 1760–1800 for 2 October 1766 recording the payment of £1 5s by the mayor for a hearse to take Eggleston's body to Car Colston.)
 They were subsequently surrounded by a group of "rude lads" who demanded the merchants not take away the cheese and instead share it out in Nottingham.
 Violence eventually broke out over the dispute and rioters proceeded to loot a large quantity of cheese throughout Nottingham; shop windows were broken and hundreds of cheese wheels were thrown and rolled down the streets, including in Wheeler Gate and Peck Lane.
 The mayor of Nottingham, Robie Swann, attempted to disrupt the riot and restore order, but was knocked over by a rolling cheese wheel.

 Some locals armed themselves and set up roadblocks on the city streets to prevent merchants from carrying away cheeses.
 A cargo boat near Trent Bridge was seized and all cheese held onboard was looted, despite its owner offering to pay the crowd or to sell his wares at a low cost.
-One warehouse was attacked and, though its defenders eventually drove the crowd off with firearms, some of the cheese stored within was looted as well.
-The warehouse's owner organized a mounted posse to track down the cheese, which had been taken to Castle Donington.
+One warehouse was attacked and, although its defenders eventually drove the crowd off with firearms, some of the cheese stored within was looted as well.
+The warehouse's owner organised a mounted posse to track down the cheese, which had been taken to Castle Donington.
 The local magistrate refused to sign search warrants for houses in the village.
 In response, the posse detained several local residents on suspicion of rioting and beat them at the gates of the magistrates' house, demanding justice.
 The posse was eventually driven away by a mob of women and children throwing stones and withdrew, the cheese having been lost.

 In Nottingham, the authorities requested military support to help restore order.
 The city was at the time a garrison town and the British Army's 1st Regiment of Light Dragoons along with infantry and cavalry of the Nottinghamshire Militia were deployed to suppress the riots.
 Troops fired into the rioting crowds, injuring several and killing one, William Eggleston of Car Colston, who was standing near a pile of cheese.
 Eggleston was a farmer and it appears he was killed while protecting his own wares, having been mistaken for a looter.
-Several people were detained and brought before magistrates in a private residence but were freed after the house was attacked by rioters, who gained access to the building by smashed its windows.
+Several people were detained and brought before magistrates in a private residence but were freed after the house was attacked by rioters, who gained access to the building by smashing its windows.
 The unrest continued overnight.